lgingerich/solana-indexer/README.md

     - v2: add iceberg/parquet as data sink
     - v3: implement streaming/micro-batch saving to iceberg

+- Are there any guarantees on using saved data integrity on restarts?

+- Parallel processing for historical backfills

 - Handle chain reorgs
     - TBD if I want to handle this

-- (Long term) Parallel processing for historical backfills

 - Data validation / quality checks